Center for Supply Chain Management and Sustainability

 Join UTC and prepare for your ASCM Exams!
 We offer CPIM and ASCM Exam Prep programs that fit your schedule.
 UTC is an ASCM Authorized Academic Partner and our online, live classes are led by an APISC IDP Master Instructor.
 Payment plans available and price includes class materials, exam fees, and a one-year ASCM membership!
 VISIT THE UTC WEBSITE for learning options and details.

-Recent Supply Chain Scholarship Award Winners
+2024-2025 Supply Chain Scholarship and Award Winners

-2024 - The Curtis and Jeannine Sawyer Scholarship
+The Curtis and Jeannine Sawyer Scholarship

-2023 - Dr. Richard Tarpey & Myra Tarpey Supply Chain Management Scholarship
+Dr. Richard Tarpey & Myra Tarpey Supply Chain Management Scholarship

 Consider applying for future scholarships.
 You can view the scholarships HERE